 - Postpartum Care Affinity Group Expression of Interest Form

 Nearly two out of every three adult women enrolled in Medicaid are in their reproductive years (ages 19-44), and Medicaid currently finances about 42% of all births in the United States.
 The Centers for Medicare & Medicaid Services (CMS) can play a major role in improving the quality of maternity care, birth outcomes and in measuring how care is delivered to pregnant and postpartum women.
-CMS has been presented with a unique opportunity to improve perinatal outcomes and reuce disparities resulting from new authorities for quality improvement and measurement in the Affordable Care Act.
+The Maternal and Infant Health (MIH) Beneficiary Profile provides an overview of the demographics, health status, health outcomes, risk factors, and health care utilization among reproductive age women, women with a recent live birth, and infants covered by Medicaid and CHIP.
+As the MIH Beneficiary Profile illustrates, CMS is in a unique position to improve perinatal outcomes and reduce disparities through quality improvement and measurement and supporting value based care.

 Maternal and Infant Health Initiative